captnwalker/Clicky-Game/README.md

 ## Purpose of this project

 >"Clicky-Game" is a memory game built with React.
 To complete this project it was neccessary to break up the application's UI into components, manage component state, and respond to user input events.
-I elected to give this project a "South Park" theme and included animated rotating giphy's, an hypnotic background, surprising text animations and .mp3 files for an immersive gaming experience too increase the level of difficulty of the game.
-You will not beat this game.
-It has been designed to beat you, psycologicaly! mmmmmwwwwahahahahahahaha! :smirk:
+I elected to give this project a "South Park" theme and included animated rotating giphy's, an hypnotic background, surprising text animations for an immersive gaming experience too increase the level of difficulty of the game.
+You **will not** beat this game.
+It has been designed to beat you, psychologically!
+Mmmmmwwwwahahahahahahaha! :smirk:

 ### How to Play

->You will be presented with 12 icons.
+>You will be presented with 16 icons.
 Attempt to click each icon without clicking the same icon twice.
 With each click the icons will reshuffle making the task more difficult.
 I have included giphy's instead of static images to further increase the level of difficulty.

 ### Deployment